thingsapart/EBB-pwm-peristaltic-stepper/README.md

 [![Needle Nose Pliers](http://img.youtube.com/vi/JsoqBS1-k7M/0.jpg)](http://www.youtube.com/watch?v=JsoqBS1-k7M "Needle Nose Pliers")

-I also made use of ferrules for terminating the dew heater wires used in the screw terminals.
+It can also be a good idea to use ferrules for terminating the dew heater wires used in the screw terminals.

 ![Dupont crimping](Guide/Images/FerruleCrimping.png)

+One kit will get you enough connectors to last a lifetime.

 ## What you need to 3D print.